tldr-pages/tldr/pages/common/mamba-repoquery.md

 `mamba repoquery depends --tree {{scipy}}`

-- Look for other packages who need a particular package installed in the currently activated environment (i.e., inverse of `depends`):
+- Print packages in the current environment that require a particular package to be installed (i.e. inverse of `depends`):

 `mamba repoquery whoneeds {{ipython}}`